JohnWebb4/toy_problems/README.md

 ## Building the repository

-Inside the repository, run the followin command to build the Typescript files.
+Run the following command to build the Typescript files.

 ```sh
 npm run build